-Kelly Ripa Shares Adorable Comic Con Selfie With Husband Mark Consuelos And Marisol Nichols
+Kelly Ripa Shares Adorable Comic-Con Selfie With Husband Mark Consuelos And His Co-Star Marisol Nichols

 Earlier today, the Live With Kelly and Ryan host took to her Instagram account to share a sweet selfie of herself, her husband, and his Riverdale co-star, Marisol Nichols.
 It looks like Consuelos is the mastermind behind the selfie of the trio as his right hand appears to be extended in front of him, snapping the photo.
 It looks like Ripa’s husband dressed to impress in a black shirt with a grey blazer over it.
 Kelly appears just to the right of her husband, looking as beautiful as ever with a face full of makeup as she flashes her pearly whites for the camera.

 Marisol, on the other hand, appears just to the left on Consuelos and she also looks amazing with gorgeous makeup as she wears her long, dark locks down.
-To dress it up a little, the actress rocks a pair of gold earrings to complete her Comic Con look.
+To dress it up a little, the actress rocks a pair of gold earrings to complete her Comic-Con look.
 So far, the talk show host’s photo has earned a lot of attention from her followers with over 35,000 likes as well as 430 comments within just two hours of posting.

 Some fans were quick to comment on how cute Ripa and Consuelos always look together while a few other fans chimed in that they love Mark and Marisol in their hit show, Riverdale.